BOTOX FOR SWEATING

 Is The Procedure Painful?

-Botox injections don’t cause severe pain, however many doctors provide anaesthetic creams containing lidocaine to make the session more comfortable.
+Botox injections don’t cause severe pain, however many doctors provide numbing creams containing lidocaine to make the session more comfortable.

 SIGN UP FOR OUR NEWSLETTER FOR SPECIALS, EVENTS, AND MORE